Classroom Teacher Evaluation

 2. Student Performance Measure:

 The Student Performance Measure comprises 35% of all teachers’ evaluations in Leon County Schools, whether newly-hired or continuing with the district.
 The source of this student performance measure is derived from teacher-created Student Learning Objectives.
 Each teacher’s Student Learning Objectives will vary based on the matched and qualified students assigned to the teacher in relation to subject and grade level taught.
 Student Learning Objectives are derived from data based on proficiency and growth measures for state, national and international assessments as well as proficiency rates and growth data based on district, curricular, or teacher assessments.
+The overall student performance score will include SLO data for the last 3 years including the current year and the two years immediately preceding the current year.
+If less than the three most recent years of data is available, then those available will be used.

 International/National Assessment Data